 For example, whenever you are listening to someone speak, pay close attention and see if you can predict what they’re going to say next.

 This is easier if you’re familiar with the speaker, which may or may not be the case while at an interpreting assignment.
-However, if you can learn to anticipate what’s coming next, your interpretations at conferences and at other events will become much smoother.
+However, if you can learn to anticipate what’s coming next, your interpretations at conferences and other events will become much smoother.

 KEEP YOUR BRAIN SHARP

 Interpreting is a difficult task, so challenge yourself with an even more difficult task to prepare yourself.
 For instance, listen to a speech while focusing on another task.
 This can be something as simple as writing down a grocery list or making a list of all your friend’s birthdays.

 Afterwards, try to see how much of the speech you can remember.
-It may not be much at first, but if you keep doing brain exercises like this, your skills of interpretation at the same time will start to improve.
+It may not be much at first, but if you keep doing brain exercises like this, your skills in interpretation at the same time will start to improve.

-You definitely won’t regret doing these kinds of simultaneous interpreting exercises, as they will help you in the long run.
+You definitely won’t regret doing these kinds of simultaneous interpreting exercises, as they will help you develop in the long run.

-Knowing a language is a given when doing simultaneous interpreting, but culture is another matter.
-Every culture has words and phrases that only make sense to people in that culture.
+Knowing a language is a given when doing simultaneous interpreting, but knowing a culture is another matter.
+Every culture has words and phrases that only make sense to people from that culture.
 Being unprepared for one of these colloquial phrases can trip you up.
-That’s why is important to understand each language along with its cultural background.
+That’s why it is important to understand each language along with its cultural background.

 For a glimpse into how diverse and unique our way of communication is, check these fascinating 50 facts about languages from all across the world.